 CUI and Cybersecurity Maturity Model Certification

 Announced in November 2020, the CMMC program mandates new cybersecurity requirements for the more than 350,000 organizations that make up the defense industrial base (DIB).
-To continue doing business with the DoD, all contractors need to be certified by a CMMC Third-Party Assessment Organization (C3PAO) by the end of 2025.
+To continue doing business with the DoD, contractors need to be certified by a CMMC Third-Party Assessment Organization (C3PAO) for Level 2 and Level 3 by the end of 2025.

 The DoD introduced the CMMC program in response to the sharp increase in cybersecurity attacks over the last few years.
 The department considers these a serious threat to the nation’s economic and national security.
 The high-profile attacks on SolarWinds, Kaseya, Accenture and Colonial Pipeline are just the most recent examples.

 “SolarWinds is a great example,” says Tony Giles, an information security expert with NSF-ISR.
 “In December 2020, this large, publicly traded firm was breached.
 You can walk through their incident response.
 There’s so much involved with that.
 Information security seems to be top of mind for everybody these days.”

 It is estimated that $600 billion, nearly 1% of global GDP, is lost due to cybercrime every year, according to a report from the Center for Strategic and International Studies and information security firm McAfee.
 The estimate is up sharply from a 2014 study that placed global losses at about $445 billion annually.

 Nearly 1% of global GDP is lost due to annual cybercrime.

 The CMMC program is a key aspect of the Defense Department’s overall response to rising cybersecurity threats.
 It’s designed as a verification mechanism to ensure that companies within the DIB implement proven cybersecurity practices to protect CUI.